rstacruz/til-2013/_posts/2016-08-25-my-immutable-toolkit.md

 ## Accumulated bloat

-I love both lodash and Ramda, but they're a bit too bloated to use for web apps, for me.
-For instance, a simple [lodash.map](https://lodash.com/docs#map) weighs in at a whopping 24 kilobytes:
+I love both lodash and Ramda, but they're a bit too bloated to use for web apps.
+A simple [lodash.map](https://lodash.com/docs#map) weighs in at a whopping 24 kilobytes:

 ```sh
 $ browserify -r lodash/map | uglifyjs -cm | wc -c